ccjmne/blog/content/posts/javascript-generator-function.md

 }
 ```

    Don't take my word for it: try for yourself to implement this solution;
 chances are it's only then that you'll best appreciate the generator
 `function*`.<br>
    Though nowadays, for this specific example, I might rather reach for
-`Array#flat` instead, which, contrary to a naive belief, actually performs
+`Array#flat` instead which, contrary to a naive belief, actually performs
 *better*.

 And don't hesitate to share with me if you ever come across a legitimate use for